DimitrisCC/word2vec-GoogleNews-vectors-SQLite/README.md

 SQLite version of mmihaltz's word2vec trained on GoogleNews https://github.com/mmihaltz/word2vec-GoogleNews-vectors compressed.

-The schema is an `Embeddings` table with columns `word` as TEXT and `embedding` as TEXT.
+The schema is an `Embeddings` table with columns `word` as TEXT and `embedding` as TEXT as well in a list format.
-In Python 3 after the fetching of the data you have transform the str value of embedding to a list of floats easily.

-A general selection example.
+A general selection example in Python 3.
 ----------------------------
 ``` Python
 # words is a list of the vocabulary